On June 16, 2020, the Colorado Partnership for Quality Jobs and Service Act (the Act) was enacted.

 Non-covered employees may not wear pro- or anti-COWINS clothing in the workplace because non-covered employees must remain neutral about union involvement.

-A: WINS shall have reasonable access, to be determined through the partnership agreement process, to covered employees at work, through electronic communication and other means.
-New employees and union members/representatives can talk for 30 minutes on work time for new hires during new hire orientation or scheduled new employee training time.
-Employees can also talk during lunch periods, breaks, and before and after work.
-Covered employees have the right to communicate with one another and with employee organization representatives concerning organization, representation, workplace issues, the partnership process, and the business and programs of certified employee organizations by means of email systems, texts, other electronic communications, telephone, paper documents, and other means of communication subject to reasonable restrictions.
+A. Yes, with reasonable limitations.
+COWINS shall have reasonable access to covered employees at work through electronic communication and other means.
+New employees and union members/representatives can talk for thirty (30) minutes on work time for new hires during new hire orientation (NEO) or scheduled new employee training time.
+Employees can also talk during unpaid lunch periods, breaks, and before and after work.
+Covered employees have the right to communicate with one another and with employee organization representatives concerning organization, representation, workplace issues, the partnership process, and the business and programs of Certified Employee Organizations by means of email systems, texts, other electronic communications, telephone, paper documents, and other means of communication subject to reasonable restrictions.
 (This issue is still being negotiated)

 Opt-Out / Opt-In Form